4WD on Fraser Island: The perfect adventure in 3 days

 Tip: More information about the permits and prices can be found on the website of Queensland National Park

 Around noon, I went to Inskip Point where the Ferry to Fraser Island was about to leave with 20 cars on it, and where I dropped the tire pressure down to 20 PSI before entering the ferry.

-As soon as the ferry was filled with all the vehicles and everyone paid his ticket (AU$ 130 return ticket), we left to Hook Point on Fraser Island.
+As soon as the ferry was filled with all the vehicles and everyone paid for their tickets (AU$ 130 return ticket), we left Hook Point on Fraser Island.

 After 15 minutes, the ferry arrived at Hook Point and I drove along the beach and sand dunes to Eurong, the first village on Fraser Island with a local shop, a resort, and a fuel station.